crowdcover/moabi/_posts/jobs/0100-01-01-web_design_consultant.md

   - en
 duedate: false
 summary: |
-         Moabi is currently looking for a design consultant to help grow our website.
+         Moabi is currently looking for a web design consultant to help grow our website.
 We are looking for someone with an extensive web design background, highly competent with HTML and CSS, and with a strong grasp on UX and modern web design techniques.
 The post will be based in DC.

 ---
 # Design Consultant

-The designer is responsible for implementing data-centric design ideas for website design, layout, typology, and structure.
+The designer is responsible for implementing data-centric design ideas for website design, layout, typology, and structure across all of Moabi's various projects.

 ## Project Scope
-Having recently made our platform live on April 22, Moabi is looking for a web design consultant to help expand on the current site.
-As site functionality expands, and our user base grows, we will be iteratively improving upon site design and functionality.
-The site is now live at rdc.moabi.org.
+Having made our platform live on April 22, Moabi is looking for a web design consultant to help expand on the current site.
+As site functionality expands, and our lists of projects grow, we will be iteratively improving upon design and functionality.

 ## Key Responsibilities
 1. Translate the site’s growing content into a seamless, intuitive design structure that builds off of and improves the current flat, modern, data-centric design